CedricCouche/MovieReco/README.md

 For this project, and due to limited computer ressources, we used the table contained in the file title.basics.tsv.gz, title.crew.tsv.gz and title.ratings.tsv.gz.

-### Data Cleaning
- - Only rows corresponding to "movie" type are kept.
-- At last, movies identified as Adult movies are removed.
-- Data is cleaned of errors

-### Main table

-Our final table used for recommandation is the one below :

-- tconst : movie id from IMDB
-- titleType
-- primaryTitle
-- startYear
-- runtimeMinutes
-- genres
-- RuntimeCategory
-- YearCategory
-- directors_id
-- writers_id
-- averageRating
-- numVotes

 ## Models